automationhacks/automationhacks.github.io/_posts/2019-07-12-vol-2-how-kotlin-eased-my-life-in-a-java-world.md

   - Programming
 ---

-\_2nd part in a series on how to write idiomatic Kotlin, First part [here](https://automationhacks.io/2019/06/16/vol-1-how-kotlin-eased-my-life-in-a-java-world/)
+2nd part in a series on how to write idiomatic Kotlin, Read first part [here](https://automationhacks.io/2019/06/16/vol-1-how-kotlin-eased-my-life-in-a-java-world/)

 ## Mutable (var) and Immutable types (val) in&nbsp;Kotlin